stanford-ssi/rockets-irec-sradaltimeter/README.md

 `S-ALT_REV0.h` - header file for the board.
 Contains all pin definitions and any pcb layout specific values `Flight_Configurations.h` - header file that defines enumerated list and structures or various things within the project.

+### Implementation Detials

+#### SD Data storage

+In the root directory of the SD card, a new folder should be generated to store files for each flight, numbered incrementally as `flight_[number]`.
+So, if the altimeter boots up and sees that the folders `\fight_1` and `\flight_2`, it should create a folder `flight_3` to log data in.

+Within the folder for the flight, the altimeter should create a .csv file for each sensor souce.
+So, it will contain `MMA.csv`, `BNO.csv`, `BMP.csv`, `esense.csv`, and `gps.csv` (and any others that I may have forgotten).
+Each line of each sensor file will be of the format: `[time stamp], [data field 1], [data feild 2], ... `.
+Sensor readings are kept in searate files for better organization and to support writing sensor data at different frequencies (if it turn out that opening/closing files is time consuming, then things will be logged in a single file with an idicator for which sensor it was on each line).

+For normal opperations the altimeter should not log data to the SD card untill after it reaches the `liftoff` state (to prevent excessive folder generation when the altimeter is simply just powered on).
+However, in the tesing phase for data collection purposes, it should start logging data immediatly.

+#### RAM data storage

+To keep a history of sensor information in the ram, each sensors should have circular array of variable length so store readings in.
+The storage should support the following functionaliy:
+- Changing the length of the array for each sensor
+- Store data at a fraction of the frequency it is sampled at (so if the accelerometer is sampled at 50Hz, it can be stored in ram at only say 10Hz, so that a longer history can be kept without taking up too much memory).
+However it should still be able to store at the same freqency that it is sampled if desired
+- methods for retriving data given the sensor, and the nearest number of milisecons/microseconds in the past it was logged.